Searching for the best things to do in Bukittinggi, Sumatra?

 5. Hike the Great Wall of Koto Gadang

-Forget about the Great Wall of China.
-The Great Wall of Koto Gadang is Bukittinggi’s very own miniature version.
+Forget about the Great Wall of China: the Great Wall of Koto Gadang is Bukittinggi’s very own miniature version.

 Built along one side of the canyon, the Great Wall of Koto Gadang is accessible from the suspension bridge at the base of the Sianok Canyon near Padi Ecolodge.